Male Fertility Supplements: An Evidence Based Review and Recommendations

 Shilajit is another traditional medicine used widely in India for thousands of years.
 It is a tar-like substance high in fulvic and humic acids and is reported to have several benefits as a male fertility supplement.

-One study that looked at CoQ10 and Shilajit’s effect on energy production found that the group that supplemented with both the CoQ10 and Shilajit had the highest levels of ATP (compared to those who supplemented with just one or neither).
+One study that looked at CoQ10 and Shilajit’s effect on energy production found that the mice that supplemented with both the CoQ10 and Shilajit had the highest levels of ATP (compared to those who supplemented with just one or neither).
 In fact, the post-exercise CoQ10 + Shilajit group had similar ATP levels to the pre-exercise controls.

 A 2016 study examined men with varicocele.
 After varicocele surgery, the men were split into two groups.
 One received 600mg NAC for 90 days, the other received a placebo.
 Those in the NAC group saw improved sperm concentration, motility, and morphology compared to the placebo.